centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 Allows the user interface to split into multiple columns by defining the number of columns required at specific viewports.

-**Note:** Use for arranging components and content, not for gratuitous numerous columns as perhaps seen in a newspaper or magazine.
+Use for arranging components and content, not for gratuitous numerous columns as perhaps seen in a newspaper or magazine.

 ## ns-content

 > Use the ns-content component to display typography and media.
-**Note:** This component is currently under review for deprecation.
+> **Note:** This component is currently under review for deprecation.

 The ns-content component's placement is inside other components.
 It helps to add consistency to the styling of typography, improving how it interacts with the other components.